1

 What’s the difference between venomous and poisonous?

 Researchers from the University of Georgia found that joros are unusually shy and will freeze for up to an hour if they feel threatened.
-To be clear: they’re more scared of you than you are of them.
+To be clear: they’re A LOT more scared of you than you are of them.
 Of course, I understand if that’s hard to believe, considering how big and threatening the females look.
 This shy behavior and their reluctance to bite means that joro spiders are not dangerous to people.
 Folks with allergies to bee stings or other sensitivities to invertebrates should be cautious with them, however.

 Are they dangerous to pets?